KhaDivaa/BREAST-CANCER-ANALYSIS/README.md

 Breast cancer, the second most common cancer in women after skin cancer and the most common cancer globally, accounting for 12.5% of all new annual cancer cases worldwide.
 Out of curiosity, I carried out this analysis to educate myself more and create awareness.

 # DATASET
-The dataset was sourced from Kaggle and it contains 4024 patients with infiltrating duct and lobular carcinoma breast cancer that is, a type of breast that begins in the milk-producing glands of the breast.
+The dataset was sourced from Kaggle and it contains 4024 patients with infiltrating duct and lobular carcinoma breast cancer that is, a type of breast cancer that begins in the milk-producing glands of the breast.
 It also contains 16 fields which makes up the columns of the dataset.

 # DATA ASSESSMENT AND CLEANING
 To make sense of a data, it is essential to understand the dataset and access the various fields.
 To carry out this action, I uploaded the dataset into Microsoft Excel.
 By doing this, I realized there was a lot I didn’t know so that lead me to doing a lot of research on the dataset.